DragAPart: Learning a Part-Level Motion Prior for Articulated Objects: Experiments

-\paragraph{Quantitative Comparisons.}
+\paragraph{Quantitative Comparisons}

-We conduct quantitative comparisons on the test split of I.D. \dataset and Human3.6M in \cref{tab:compare-all}. \method significantly outperforms the state-of-the-art methods on all standard metrics, including pixel-level PSNR, patch-level SSIM~\cite{ssim}, and feature-level LPIPS~\cite{zhang18the-unreasonable}.
-This includes \ipoke~\cite{blattmann2021ipoke}, which has been trained with the identical experimental setting as \method, and \dragNUWA, which is a large pre-trained generative model with motion control, but that mainly focuses on moving objects as a whole, but does not understand the motion resulting from part-level interactions. \iptop and \motionguidance are excluded in quantitative comparisons because curating a textual instruction for every image pair in the test set is impractical, and \motionguidance takes an hour to generate a single image, making it infeasible to run it for every test example in our dataset.
+are conducted on the test split of I.D.~\dataset and Human3.6M in \cref{tab:compare-all}. \method significantly outperforms the state-of-the-art methods on all standard metrics, including pixel-level PSNR, patch-level SSIM, and feature-level LPIPS.
+This includes \ipoke~\cite{blattmann2021ipoke}, which has been trained with the identical experimental setting as \method, and \dragNUWA, which is a large pre-trained generative model with motion control, but mainly focuses on moving objects as a whole and does not yield motion resulting from part-level interactions. \iptop and \motionguidance are excluded in quantitative comparisons because curating a textual instruction for every image pair in the test set is impractical, and we could not run \motionguidance on the entire test set as it requires one hour per instance.

-\paragraph{Qualitative Comparisons.}
+\paragraph{Qualitative Comparisons}

-The qualitative results are shown in \cref{fig:qualitative-comp}.
-As can be seen, despite our best efforts, \iptop is never able to deform the object significantly, which motivates using dragging for conditioning instead of language.
-Methods that build on Stable Diffusion~\cite{rombach2022stablediffusion} latent features (\dragdiffusion, \dragondiffusion, \motionguidance) tend to directly copy the appearance from the handle points to the target points without moving the part as a whole (a-d3, e4).
-For \dragdiffusion and \dragNUWA, the object is sometimes re-scaled (a2, b2, c4) or repositioned (a4, c2), rather than performing a \emph{part-level} movement.
+are shown in \cref{fig:qualitative-comp}.
+Despite our best efforts, \iptop is never able to deform the object significantly, which motivates using dragging for conditioning instead of language.
+Methods that build on Stable Diffusion~\cite{rombach2022stablediffusion} latent features (\dragdiffusion, \dragondiffusion, \motionguidance) tend to copy the appearance of the handle points to the target points without moving the entire part (a-d3, e4).
+For \dragdiffusion and \dragNUWA, the object is re-scaled (a2, b2, c4) or repositioned (a4, c2), rather than performing a \emph{part-level} motion.
 For \motionguidance, even when the dense motion field is given (e4), it fails to preserve the object identity very well (a-b5, e4).
-By contrast, by using a data-driven approach, our model learns to generate images that preserve faithfully the identity and that exhibit physically-plausible motion.
+By contrast, by using a data-driven approach, our model learns to generate images that preserve faithfully the identity and that exhibit physically plausible motion.
 Applied to humans (d), our method produces a result that is closest to the ground truth, without changing the identity of the actor, as opposed to \ipoke (d1).